 Cleanliness has always been a priority at Asbury communities, with dedicated maintenance and housekeeping departments ensuring that common areas are kept in good repair and regularly sanitized.
 With the advent of COVID-19, we quickly enhanced cleaning protocols and time-frames, and continue to monitor the effectiveness of our cleaning products for infection-control.
 Hand sanitizer stations are available throughout campus common areas, as well as signage addressing infection-control, physical distancing, and mask requirements.
 Learn more about our prevention and infection-control measures.

 Reopening Plans and Strategy

 The Asbury Communities Operations Team is working with community leadership teams to develop safe, phased reopening plans in line with public health and state guidelines.
 At all times, we follow science-based guidelines with resident safety as our highest priority.
-Residents and family members can expect weekly email updates as we slowly reopen community services and areas.
+Residents and family members can expect regular email updates as we slowly reopen community services and areas.